kartik-v/yii2-builder/README.md

 `kartik\builder\TabularForm`

 The tabular form allows you to update information from multiple models (typically used in master-detail forms).
-The widget provides these features:
+Key features

 - Supports all input types as mentioned in the `Form` builder widget
-- The widget works exactly like a Yii GridView with an ActiveDataProvider, but allows you to batch update fields and submit the form.
+- The widget works like a Yii GridView and uses an ActiveDataProvider to read the models information.
-- Supports features of the GridView like pagination and sorting.
+- Supports features of the builderview like pagination and sorting.
 - Allows you to highlight and select table rows
 - Allows you to add and configure action buttons for each row.
-- Allows you to add batch action buttons for the grid.
 - Various Bootstrap 3.x styling features are available by default.
 However, one can easily customize and theme it to one's liking using any CSS framework.
 - Advanced table styling, columns, and layout configuration by using the features available in the [`kartik\builder\GridView`]([`kartik\widgets\ActiveForm`](http://demos.krajee.com/builder) widget.
 - One can easily read and manage the tabular input data using the `loadMultiple` and `validateMultiple` functions in `yii\base\Model`.